The following candidate information is excerpted from the candidates’ campaign websites.

 |Kellen Squire (D): I’m a husband and a father to three beautiful children.
 I’m an emergency room nurse and a proud graduate of the University of Virginia.
 I’m a Christian, an avid outdoorsman, and a hard-working, middle-class American who’s fed up with the political system today.
 We’ve almost killed the working class in this country.
 Wages have been stagnant for more than three decades.
 Our government seems to work more for lobbyists and special interests than for ordinary people.
 The worst kind of toxicity in our politics, pitting some groups of Americans against others, is a disease that threatens the future of our country.
 That disease is spread by political operatives and career politicians, some of whom have spent decades in office by gerrymandering themselves into comfortable little districts so that they never have to run against a serious opponent.|

-Ms. Suokko spoke at the Wednesday February 8, 2017 meeting of the Senior Statesmen of Virginia.
+The event took place on Wednesday September 13, 2017 meeting of the Senior Statesmen of Virginia.
 The meeting was held at the Senior Center in Charlottesville.
 Following the presentation, questions were taken from the audience.
-The program was moderated by SSV board member Madison Cummings.
+The program was moderated by SSV board member Terry Cooper.